 Strengthening roof-to-wall joints is popular among homeowners, as roof damage is the most common aftermath of strong winds.
 According to Waypoint Property Inspection, older property homes in Florida were built with a toenail connection, using two nails to secure the roof to the wall.
 Sometimes, a toenail connection involves one nail pushed at an angle through the truss and into the metal plate.

-Since early 2002, the Florida Building Code requires homes to have three nails to fasten the metal clips, providing more resistance to heavy winds.
+Since early 2002, the Florida Building Code has required homes to have three nails to fasten the metal clips, providing more resistance to heavy winds.
 As a result, many homes in Florida today do not have this method of securing roof-to-wall attachments, leaving owners to reinforce hurricane straps and clips themselves.

 Hurricane clips are pieces of metal held by nails and attached to the truss and the wall plate.
 More nails make this attachment more secure.
 Using single and double metal wraps connecting the roof to the rafters can also make the building more resilient.